1 Mistake: Failing to Address Health Care Decisions

-#9 Mistake: In Second Marriages, Failing to Protect Your Souse, and Your Kids
+#9 Mistake: In Second Marriages, Failing to Protect Your Spouse, and Your Kids

-- Problems with living your money to your surviving spouse can be a problem if that spouse is a spend-thrift effectively disinheriting your children, or your spouse is victimized by a gold-digger decimating your estate.
+- Problems with leaving your money to your surviving spouse can be a problem if that spouse is a spendthrift, which effectively disinherits your children, or your spouse is victimized by a gold-digger decimating your estate.

 - A trust can provide income and principal to your spouse for life in accordance with their needs.
 Then income goes to your children per your choice.

 #10 Mistake: Failing to Plan for Tangible Personal Property

 - The most common fights after your death is regarding your tangible personal property, sentimental items, reminders, photos, jewelry, artwork, collectibles